-Since COVID-19, more businesses are starting to offer contactless payment methods for customers.
+In today’s digital age, more businesses are offering contactless payment methods for customers, such as card-not-present (CNP) transactions.
+CNP transactions grew 23 percent in 2021 and will continue to gain speed due to the convenience of paying remotely.
 This includes all types of companies, from gas stations to hair salons.
 Card-on-file (COF) transactions are a convenient solution that saves time, energy, and money for businesses and customers alike.
 Additionally, this payment type doesn’t require customers to touch a point-of-sale (POS) device or manually enter their credit or debit card numbers for each repeat purchase, which many will appreciate.
 Keep reading to learn everything you need to know about card-on-file transactions.

 What Are Card-On-File Transactions?

 Card-on-file transactions are when cardholders authorize merchants to store their payment information securely and bill cardholders’ stored accounts for future purchases.
 A common example is when a family joins a local gym.
 When filling out paperwork, they will likely be asked to agree to provide their credit or debit card information for recurring monthly payments.
-Once authorized, the gym can automatically bill the customers with their stored payment details on file.
-Indeed, this is more efficient and less time-consuming than manually entering card details or requesting this information for each billing cycle.
-Of course, card-on-file payments can also be used for other transaction types, such as one-time payments, top-ups, or upgrades in services or products.
+Once authorized, the gym can automatically bill the customers with their stored payment details.

 How Do Card-On-File Transactions Work?